 After applying, what happens next?

-After the Department of Recruitment and Admissions has received the completed application for admission (with supplemental documents), the admissions file is submitted to a faculty committee for review.
+After the Office of Graduate Admissions has received the completed application for admission (with supplemental documents), the admissions file is submitted to a faculty committee for review.
 Depending on the time of year and intended semester, the faculty review process may take five to ten business days.
 However, the process will be longer if the faculty committee requires additional information for review and/or an admissions interview.1

 At any time during the review process, applicants may check their status online via the application portal.
 Once a decision has been made, notification is sent via email to the address on file.